spacetelescope/webbpsf/docs/relnotes.rst

   <http://www.stsci.edu/hst/acs/documents/handbooks/current/c05_imaging7.html#357374>`_
   for examples of what this looks like for Hubble PSFs) For the JWST instruments, this effect is largest for FGS, and fairly small but noticeable for the other SIs.
+See `this Jupyter notebook <https://github.com/mperrin/webbpsf/blob/master/notebooks/Distortion_examples.ipynb>`_ for examples of the effect on JWST PSFs.
+Note that the distorted PSFs are added as *additional extensions* in the output FITS file, so you will need to read from extension 2 or 3 if you want the PSF with the distortion included; extensions 0 and 1 remain consistent with prior versions.
+The distortion information is taken from the Science
-The distortion information is taken from the Science Instrument Aperture file (SIAF) reference data maintained at STScI.
+  Instrument Aperture file (SIAF) reference data maintained at STScI.
 As a result the ``pysiaf`` package is a new dependency required for using ``webbpsf``.  [ `#209 <https://github.com/mperrin/webbpsf/pull/209>`_,